cucapra/latte/2026/web/content/_index.md

 - Hardware design tools MUST change
 - Verification REMAINS the key challenge
 - The tools we build NEED to interoperate with each other to be successful
+- A *clearly and concisely articulated* theme of your own choosing.
+Apply the following tests when creating a theme: (1) does it apply more broadly than just your paper, and (2) can it be articulated with a short sentence.

 For example, papers presenting a new tool or language are still encouraged, but rather than just presenting your new tool, try to make it fit with the themes by arguing that "Hardware description languages must change to address X,  that is why Y does Z".